Quasi-Probabilistic Readout Correction of Mid-Circuit Measurements for Adaptive Feedback via Measurement Randomized Compiling: Scaling the Quasi-Probabilistic Inverse For a Higher Number of Qubits

 To explain the generalization, let us consider a two-qubit toy example where the error probability distribution takes the form:

-where $\epsilon \in [0,1/4)$.
-Notice that in the case where $\epsilon=0$, we fall back on independent bit-flip errors of $25\%$.
+where $\epsilon \in [0,1/4)$, and where the underscore notation indicates a classical bit-string in the probability distribution.
+Notice that in the case where $\epsilon=0$, we fall back on marginalized independent bit-flip errors of $25\%$.
 As such, $\epsilon$ denotes a correlated bit-flip error probability on top of the independent bit-flips.
-Notice that for all values of $\epsilon \in [0,1/4)$, the total error probability exceeds $1/3$.
-As we demonstrate here, even in the milder case where $\epsilon = 0$, the first-order inversion described in \cref{eq:qp_dist},
+Notice that for all values of $\epsilon > 1/16$, the total error probability exceeds $1/2$.
+It should be noted that the first-order inversion makes things worse when